-His advisory work concentrates on urban mobility, quality of life, competitiveness, sustainability, and the leadership required to turn visions into realities.
+His advisory work concentrates on urban mobility, quality of life, competitiveness, equity and the leadership required to turn visions into realities.

 Penalosa has lectured in hundreds of cities and in the world´s most important universities.
-He has advised governments in Asia, Africa, Australia, Latin America and the United States.
+He has advised local and national governments in Asia, Africa, Australia, Latin America, the Middle East and the United States.

 He is Fellow of the Institute for Urban Research of the University of Pennsylvania.
-For over a decade he was President of the Board of New York´s ITDP (Institute for Transportation and Development Policy) of New York for over a decade; member of the CITISCOPE Board of Directors; member of the London School of Economics´ Cities Program Advisory Board.
-He was member of the Commission for the Reinvention of Transport of the Metropolitan Transit -Authority created by the New York Governor Cuomo.
+For over a decade he was President of the Board of New York´s ITDP (Institute for Transportation and Development Policy) of New York; member of the CITISCOPE Board of Directors; member of the London School of Economics´ Cities Program Advisory Board.
+He was member of the Commission for the Reinvention of Transport of the New York Metropolitan Transit Authority created by the New York Governor Cuomo.
 Penalosa was Advisor to the BMW Guggenheim Lab, a cultural program that engages a new generation of leaders in architecture, art, science, design, technology and education in order to work on the challenges of our urban future.

 Penalosa is not only an urban innovator who has influenced many cities but a leader, a team maker, and a risk taker.
 He conceives projects and turns them into realities.
 He undertook projects where there was certainty of conflict and a high risk of visible failure; he confronted powerful opposition and has persevered and achieved the sought results.